-Step 5: Place sandwiches in sandwich bags, seal, and freeze.
-To serve, thaw at room temperature for at least 30 minutes, or place in lunch bag in the morning so that it is ready to eat by lunchtime.
+Step 5: Place sandwiches in sandwich bags, seal and freeze.
+To serve, thaw at room temperature for at least 30 minutes, or place in a lunch bag in the morning so that it is ready to eat by lunchtime.

-Note: There will be a lot of crusts left over, and if you are anything like me, you hate the idea of wasting food!
+Note: There will be a lot of crust leftover, and if you are anything like me, you hate the idea of wasting food!
 I let my crusts dry out on the counter for a few hours, then use them to make a yummy breakfast casserole.
 You could also use them to make Kalyn’s yummy homemade bread crumbs!

 PB & J Uncrustables